TedHusted/awake/awake.md/awake.md

 ***

-Noah Harper sits at his kitchen table.
+Noah Harper sits at his small dining table.

+The table stood in a breakfast nook on the far side of his rustic kitchen.
+The mahogany planktop stood a boxy white frame.
+Four wooden chairs stood around the table.
+Over Noah’s shoulder, the kitchen is also a mix of mahogany and white.

 The soft glow of his tablet illuminates a furrowed brow.
 The cursor hovers over a GET STARTED button.
 He reads the homepage pitch again.

 “No one sees the details of your profile.
 Smart Matchmaker reduces your information into categories and renders your photo as a lifelike caricature.
 Your first contact will be a secure media chat.
 Background checks ensure authenticity. — The rest is up to you —”